BoolJS/documents/copy.md

 Code body must return an object.
 Unless specified by a requiring plugin (such as `booljs-oauth`), the structure is completely free.
 However, we keep recommending you to use the code conventions for definition section.

+As we told you before, you can use a lot of resource, specially those coming from the namespace `app.utils`: they are utilities you declare from native libraries in node.js, and aren't defined as plugins, so they work as expected in their original documentation.

 ### Models

 ### Plugins